5 Simple Yet Tricky Python Interview Exercises

 Please note that any other commands that the user may enter will result in the program telling the user that “Sorry, I don’t understand that… Enter ‘help’ for command instructions.”.

-Next, If you enter the command start, the program will reply with “Car started… Ready to go!”, but if the car had already been started then the program will reply with “Car already started!”.
+, the program will reply with “Car started… Ready to go!”, but if the car had already been started then the program will reply with “Car already started!”.

-Similarly, if you enter the command stop the program will reply with “Car stopped.”, but if the car had already been stopped then the programm will reply with “Car already stopped.”.
+the program will reply with “Car stopped.”, but if the car had already been stopped then the programm will reply with “Car already stopped.”.

-Finally, if you enter the command quit the program will end.
+Finally, if you enter the command quit

 Can you simulate a “start and stop” car like this?